FootGear Facts is Supported By Its Audience. As An Amazon Associate We Earn From Qualifying Purchases, at No Extra Cost To Our Readers! Learn More

 • Check your ankles and calves: Since the snowboard boot goes above your ankle, your lower leg must be considered.
 The wide-calf boot can make you feel relaxed even above your ankle, but snuggling around the feet may persist.

-See also How Should Soccer Cleats Fit?
-Ultimate Guide
+See also How Should Tennis Shoes Fit?
+Ultimate Guide!

 What Snowboard Boots Are Best For Wide Feet?
 Top 4 Reviewed